Ptitet/http-box/README.md

 This will build the project in `dist/lib/`.
 The entry point of the library is `lib.js`.

+## Documentation
+For more details on the different apis, check the [documentation](Documentation.md).

 ## Usage examples
 ### Simple server :